ehoxha91/LogisticRegression/README.md

 I implemented:

--`multiclass logistic regression with regularization`
+- `multiclass logistic regression with regularization`

 Also used:

--`Principal Component Analysis or PCA` to reduce feature dimensions -`Feature transform` to see how the degree of the transformation affects the accuracy, overfiting etc.
+- `Principal Component Analysis or PCA` to reduce feature dimensions
+- `Feature transform` to see how the degree of the transformation affects the accuracy, overfiting etc.

 For a detailed description of the math behind the scene or the code please read the [description](https://github.com/ehoxha91/machine_learning_from_scratch/blob/main/PCA_FeatureTransform_Regularization/README2.pdf)